opener-project/polarity-tagger/reference.md

 #### Getting to the core

 The main script of this tool is a python file, which accepts a set of parameters to determine which features or options we want to use.
 The language is read from the KAF file, so it doesn't need to be specified as a parameter.
-The program reads a KAF file from the standard input and writes the resulting KAf in the standard output.
-To see the options you can call to the main script with the -h or --help option
+The program reads a KAF file from the standard input and writes the resulting KAf in the standard output.To see the options you can call to the main script with the -h or --help option

     shell
     polarity-tagger -- -h